Cheney Biomedical Accelerator

 Brief

-Construction work is taking place in the Roger Stevens building to create a space for the Cheney Biomedical Accelerator, a new hub designed to bring scientists and clinicians together to accelerate the translation of knowledge towards the diagnosis and treatment of disease.
+Construction work has finished in the Roger Stevens building that created a space for the Cheney Biomedical Accelerator, a new hub designed to bring scientists and clinicians together to accelerate the translation of knowledge towards the diagnosis and treatment of disease.

-The development will create a centre of excellence for biomedical research on campus, making the University of Leeds part of an elite group of international institutions with such research capabilities.
+The development has created a centre of excellence for biomedical research on campus, making the University of Leeds part of an elite group of international institutions with such research capabilities.

 Latest News